-Optical Insurance
+Optical Insurance.

-Effective August 20, 1992, the County shall provide an optical plan as an option under the County's Flexible Benefit Plan (cafeteria plan).
-Members who participate shall be covered commencing October 1, 1992.
-The premium cost for optical insurance shall be made from the existing County contribution to the Flexible Benefit Plan or by the employee contribution (no additional County contribution shall be made for this benefit in this agreement).
-An employee who selects only that option for optical insurance (and therefore does not elect to procure health insurance coverage) does not qualify for cash back under the Flexible Benefit Plan.
+The County agreed to provide an optical plan as an option under the County's flex benefit plan (cafeteria plan) subject to the insurance committee proceedings as shown in a subsequent section of this agreement, and any subsequent meet and confer session or impasse procedure in order to reach agreement.
+The premium costs for optical insurance shall be made from the existing County contribution or employees contributions (no additional County contribution shall be made for this benefit in this agreement).
+An employee's option for optical insurance only does not qualify the employee for cash back.